tjgusshy/sql-cosmetics-analysis/README.md

 Price

--The price of each product.
+- The price of each product.

 Clients

 - The name of clients that partronised the organisation.
--

 Client code

 A distinct identifier for each clients.